lan13005/EtaPi-Analysis/study_pwa/mass_dependent_fits/shared_results/systematic_nominal_v9/bootstrap/README.md

+bootstrap_t010020 are made by me and I think results_t010020 are made by Malte The files like "bootstrap_results/bootstrap_result_mean_std_t010020.log" do not have the uncertainties on the parameter values (like a2 mass, and bin 0 S-wave) only the fit fractions.
+This is the only thing that matters for the cross section measurement

 Use fit_bootstrap.py to run bootstrap fits with different seeds.
 It should result in a bunch of folders.

 You should use run_overlayBins.py program to extract the fit fractions.
 I forgot if this should be before or after reorganize.py.